What dance techniques are offered?

 If I were to major in dance, what other courses besides technique would I take?

 All Muhlenberg students take a core liberal arts curriculum.
-In addition, dance majors study anatomy and kinesiology, Pilates, dance history, basic stage craft, and choreography.
+In addition, dance majors have a choice of concentrations in Performance, Choreography, Dance Education, and/or Dance Science.
+Courses include Dance & Society, dance histories, anatomy and kinesiology, dance education and teaching dance technique, improvisation, Pilates, stagecraft, choreography, screendance, and a senior capstone research course.
 We work closely with students to advise them in choosing electives and cross-disciplinary studies to prepare for future careers in dance and related areas.
-For example, we have an elective curriculum in dance teaching, and cross-disciplinary studies for dance therapy, physical therapy, and dance studio ownership.

 How much can I expect to dance each week?